rfael0cm/RTIGER/README.md

 ```
 best_R = optimize_R(myres)
 ```
-**NOTE** This funciton will only provide the optimum R value and generate the plots.
+**Note:** This funciton will only provide the optimum R value and generate the plots.
 If the user wants to use this suggested R value it should train again the model from scratch but using the `best_R` value and `autotune = FALSE`:

 ```